techiediaries/techiediaries/_posts/2019/Angular/2019-01-20-angular-http-client.md

 >**Note**: Importing `HttpClientModule` in the root application module will make it available everywhere in your Angular application.
 You can also import it in a sub-module where it will be available only in that module.

-Also check <a  href="https://www.techiediaries.com/angular-httpclient"  target="blank">Angular 6|7: HttpClient—Building a Service for Sending API Calls and Fetching Data</a>.

 >**Note**: This tutorial is intended for the new *HttpClient* module, available starting from **Angular 4.3+** via the *@angular/common/http* package.